brnco/ucsb-src-microservices/README.md

 python hashmove.py [full path to input file] [full path to qc directory + /discname]

-## nj_discimg-capture-fm
+## nj_discimg-capture
 This script is used exclusively during disc label imaging and is called by FileMaker.
 It is run in conjunction with NJ Workflow DB's "discimg-in" script.
 For more info on the process of capturing disc label images, see Disc Imaging for National Jukebox

-It has 0 dependencies.
 It takes arguments for a barcode / filename (which Filemaker provides)

 The processing steps are: